Cecilia Gillie

 Cecilia Grace Hunt Gillie (née Reeves; 17 August 1907 – 20 April 1996) was an English radio executive for the BBC.
 She joined the BBC Foreign Liaison Office in 1933 and had her first foreign assignment in establishing the BBC Paris Office six years later.
-Gilles was appointed the BBC French Service's senior talks assistant in 1940 and became head of the BBC European Liaison Office towards the end of the Second World War.
+Gillie was appointed the BBC French Service's senior talks assistant in 1940 and became head of the BBC European Liaison Office towards the end of the Second World War.
 From 1947 to 1967, she served as the BBC's Paris representative, and assisted senior members Robin Scott and Noble Wilson on radio matters.

 Early life

 Gillie was born Cecilia Grace Hunt Reeves to the naval engineer Albert Robert Reeves and his wife Ella, née Hunt, on 18 August 1907, at Alma Road, Sheerness, the Isle of Sheppey, Kent.
 She was raised in Birmingham and taught at King Edward VI High School for Girls.
 Gillie enrolled at Newnham College, Cambridge and graduated with a degree in modern languages.